Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Related work

-The forecasting tournament literature provides an important benchmark.
-The Good Judgment Project \citep{mellers2014psychological} demonstrated that structured forecasting teams can achieve remarkable accuracy, and \citet{baron2014two} showed that extremising transformations improve calibration, a finding directly relevant to the underconfidence documented here.
-More recently, \citet{dellavigna2018predicting} used prediction markets to benchmark beliefs about experimental outcomes, and Metaculus and other platforms have generated large-scale calibration datasets \citep{karger2023reciprocal}.
-This literature establishes that calibration quality depends on the structure of the forecasting problem, a principle formalised here through domain-specific decomposition.
+The forecasting tournament literature provides an additional benchmark.
+The Good Judgment Project \citep{mellers2014psychological,tetlock2015superforecasting} demonstrates that structured forecasting teams can achieve strong calibration, and \citet{baron2014two} show that extremizing transformations can improve underconfident forecasts.
+More recent platforms and datasets \citep{karger2023reciprocal} similarly show that calibration depends on the structure of the forecasting problem.
+The present paper brings that conditional perspective to transaction-level prediction market prices.